delucks/markovmosh/README.md

 $ ./markovmosh.py -s 'wu-tang clan'
 ```

-Train your bot (add text files to its chain database) by invoking
+Train your bot (add text files to its chain database).
+This command supports shell globbing and multiple arguments.

 ```
-$ ./markovmosh.py -t /path/to/my/large/text.file
+$ ./markovmosh.py -t /path/to/my/text/file/dir/*
 ```

 Search for a key in the bot's memory